 ENow saw the need for a community-driven solution for securing Enterprise Apps in Entra ID and created a free tool for organizations to profile their Entra ID Application landscape to assess risk and learn why and how to make changes to Enterprise Apps, App Registrations, and Entra ID Tenant Settings for a more secure future.
 You can access your unique Entra App Security & Governance Score and assessment and find resources and how-to articles on the AppGov Score blog.

-catch us over at the AppGov Community Forum; Microsoft Security & Identity MVPs are standing by ready to help!
+If you get stuck, or want a sounding board, catch us over at the AppGov Community Forum; Microsoft Security & Identity MVPs are standing by ready to help!